 How Professional Development Affects Turnover Rates

-If you’re searching for ways to lower your company’s turnover rate, look no further than professional development.
+If you’re searching for ways to retain talent, your organization should embrace professional development.
 According to a study conducted by LinkedIn, more employees quit their jobs due to a lack of professional development than any other reason.
 Researchers found that nearly half of all job exits are attributed to insufficient or nonexistent professional development.
 By understanding how professional development affects turnover rates, however, you can compel employees to stay with your company.

 What Is Professional Development?